krisswiss/Interactive-Frontend-Development-Milestone-Project/README.md

 -	Find Me button to locate user.
 -	Manual Selection through "Select coutry" dropdown and "Enter a city" field.
 -	Radio buttons to change Categories.
 -	Reset button to Reset current selection and zoom out the map.
-The current location marker remains present so the user can identify their current location giving the sense of clarity to the user.
 -	Results table: upon clicking will generate info window above the venue with more detailed information and www link to the venues website.
 -	Contact form in footer section allow user to contact the admin of the site.
 -	Social Links icons are clickable and will bring the user to the social media profiles of the author of the site.